haxqer/FreeExchangeRateApi/README.md

 ## Project Introduction

 This project provides a free hourly updated exchange rate query API.
-We commit to maintaining this API for free for 10 years, aiming to offer a stable and reliable source of exchange rate data for developers.
+I commit to maintaining this API for free for 10 years, aiming to offer a stable and reliable source of exchange rate data for developers.

 ## Features